Advertisement

 Other Programs

 The Housing Choice Voucher Program (formerly Section 8) requires families to apply to a waiting list.
-The website states that the Housing Authority is committed to guiding and supporting participants in this program.
+The website states that the Housing Authority's waiting list is currently closed.

-Some Project-Based Voucher (PBV) properties have site-specific waiting lists or referrals only.
-For example, Anchor Place has no waiting list (referrals from VA only), and American Goldstar Manor has a site-specific waiting list.
-Beacon Pointe has a PBV Waiting List with 59 Housing Authority Units and 61 COC Units.
+Some Project-Based Voucher (PBV) properties have site-specific waiting lists.
+For example, Anchor Place has no waiting list (referrals from VA only).
+Beacon Pointe has a PBV Waiting List.
+Cabrillo Gateway has a waiting list for Housing Authority Units.
+Las Ventanas has an HCV Waiting List.
+Palace Apartments has a Housing Authority Waiting List.
 The Spark at Midtown has a PBV Waiting List.
+However, the general waiting list status for the Housing Authority is closed.

 The Housing Authority of the City of Long Beach's waiting lists are currently closed; HACLB offers assistance to veterans.

-The U.S. Department of Housing and Urban Development has notified the Housing Authority that they are ending the Emergency Housing Voucher program.
-More information can be found on their webpage.
+The U.S. Department of Housing and Urban Development has notified the HA that they are ending the Emergency Housing Voucher program.
+Further information is available on their webpage.

 Status History